geb/geb/doc/manual/src/chapters/030-navigator.md

     $("p")*.@title == ["a", "b", "c"]
     $("p")*.classes() == [["a", "para"], ["b", "para"], ["c", "para"]]

+## Sending keystrokes

+Keystrokes can be sent to any content via the leftShift operator, which is a shortcut for the [`sendKeys()`](http://selenium.googlecode.com/svn/trunk/docs/api/java/org/openqa/selenium/WebElement.html#sendKeys(java.lang.CharSequence...)) method of WebDriver.

+	$("div") << "abc"

+How content responds to the keystrokes depends on what the content is.

+### Non characters (e.g. delete key)

+It is possible to send non textual characters to content by using the WebDriver [Keys](http://selenium.googlecode.com/svn/trunk/docs/api/java/org/openqa/selenium/Keys.html "Keys") enumeration…

+	import org.openqa.selenium.Keys

+	$("input", name: "firstName") << Keys.chord(Keys.CONTROL, "c")

+Here we are sending a “control-c” to an input.

+See the documentation for [Keys](http://selenium.googlecode.com/svn/trunk/docs/api/java/org/openqa/selenium/Keys.html "Keys") for more information on the possible keys.

 ## Accessing input values

 The value of `input`, `select` and `textarea` elements can be retrieved and set with the `value` method.
 Calling `value()` with no arguments will return the String value of _the first_ element in the Navigator.
 Calling `value(value)` will set the current value of _all_ elements in the Navigator.
 The argument can be of any type and will be coerced to a String if necessary.
 The exceptions are that when setting a `checkbox` value the method expects a `boolean` and when setting a multiple `select` the method expects an array or Collection of values.